RUNDSP/luigi-swf/README.md

 ## Changelog

+* 0.11.1: add optional --task-list flag when starting workers.
+This used to be in the Luigi config file.
 * 0.11: register_activity_worker() now takes the full SWF activity object as an argument (instead of just the activity ID). also, register_activity_worker() is called before complete().